-Sections 3 and 7 of this bill provide that although a nongovernmental entity which performs certain functions for or on behalf of a governmental entity is considered a governmental entity for the purposes of Nevada's public records law (chapter 239 of NRS), the records of a nongovernmental entity for public records that must be open for inspection and copying only if such records: (1) are created, obtained, maintained or preserved in the course of administering, managing or regulating that are directly related to the administration, management or regulation of an activity, program, institution or facility for or on behalf of a governmental entity [1 and (2) would otherwise be considered public records within the meaning of NRS 239.010.] are public records that must be open for inspection and copying.
+Sections 3 and 7 of this bill provide that although a nongovernmental entity which performs certain functions for or on behalf of a governmental entity is considered a governmental entity for the purposes of Nevada's public records law (chapter 239 of NRS), the records of a nongovernmental entity that are directly related to the administration, management or regulation of an activity, program, institution or facility for or on behalf of a governmental entity are public records that must be open for inspection and copying.
 Section 3 specifically excludes financial or other proprietary records of a nongovernmental entity from this requirement.

-Section 8 of this bill provides that a governmental entity shall not deny a request to inspect or copy a public book or record because the public book or record contains information that [has been declared by law to be] is confidential if the governmental entity can reduct the confidential information.
+Section 8 of this bill provides that a governmental entity shall not deny a request to inspect or copy a public book or record because the public book or record contains information that is confidential if the governmental entity can redact the confidential information.